WebDevBrum/TechDegree-Final-Project/README.md

 # TechDegree-Final-Project

+Getting started

-Open a terminal or command window and start thr REST API application.
+Open a terminal or command window and start the REST API application.

+First install the project dependencies with

+npm install

 Browse to the api folder and run the command npm start.

+npm start
+To test the Express server, browse to the URL http://localhost:5000/.

 Once you've started the REST API application, you can typically just leave the app running in the background.